harrycresswell/hc/content/page/about.md

 ## A little more about me

 I’m Harry Cresswell.
 My journey hasn't been the most conventional.
 In 2010, I quit my job in Insurance, printed some business cards and started building websites.
-I've been pretending to be a designer ever since.

 I've been **designing and coding websites**, both as a freelance and a contractor ever since.

-More recently i've been helping clients **understand the nuts and bolts of bootstrapping a business**.
+Recently i've been helping clients **understand the nuts and bolts of bootstrapping a business**.
 For a lot of creatives, business isn't all that interesting, but having a solid understanding of the basics is essential.
 If you want to grow and reach your goals, business strategy is something you need to understand – it will help you build a better business.

 {{< img class="image-wrapper" src="about-me.jpg" caption="Hi, I'm Harry!" >}}

 ## Where to go next

 There are a few places to go from here.
-You can [read some of my articles](http://localhost:1313/articles/) or [see my bookshelf](http://localhost:1313/reading-list/) for some great books on starting a successful business.
+You can [read some of my articles](http://localhost:1313/articles/) or [see my bookshelf](http://localhost:1313/reading/) for some great books on starting a successful business.

 You can also follow me on [Twitter](https://twitter.com/harrycresswell) or see my full resume on [LinkedIn](https://uk.linkedin.com/in/harrycresswell
 ).